marvin-hansen/StockUtils/README.md

 1) Cached DataLoader
 2) Various data-preprocessors (procs)
 3) Various technical indicators (from AlphaVantage)
+4) Data splitting (train & test)
+5) ProcFlow

+## Cached DataLoader

-The default cachedNetLoader fetches data from AlphaVantage, stores them locally in a CSV file, and returns a pandas dataframe so that a  developer does not have to deal with JSON at all.
+The default cachedNetLoader fetches data from the web, stores them locally in a CSV file, and returns a pandas dataframe so that a  developer does not have to deal with JSON at all.
 Proc's do a myriad of transformations or feature generators to the loaded data.
+The DataLoader interface can be implemented for any other data provider.
+A stub for Quandl is there and a complete implementation for AlphaVantage is there.

+## Procs & ProcFlow

+Procs are data pre-processors with each doing exactly one thing only, for instance adding percentage change or adding simple moving average.
+A number of procs have been implemented in the utils.
+For details, inspect the source.procs folder.
+Many procs can be daisy chained and isolated in a single workflow, so called ProcFlows.

+Pre-processor-worklows (ProcFlows) simplify data pre-processing as each apply a well specified formula of how to prepare the data.
+The proc_switch allows easy switching between ProcFlows as to compare different ProcFlows on the same data or as to apply the same ProcFlow on different data.
+It is good practice to stuff every new idea in a seperate ProcFlow and then run the experiment again to truly measure the actual impact of each pre-processor.

 Transformational procs: